 Equal employment opportunity has been and will continue to be a fundamental principle at the City.
-In accordance with local, state and federal law, the City recruits, hires, places, promotes and transfers all job applicants and employees without regard to race, color, religion, sex, age, national origin, citizenship, disability, marital status, genetic information or any other protected characteristic established by law.
+In accordance with local, state and federal law, the City recruits, hires, places, promotes, and transfers all job applicants and employees without regard to race, creed, color, ancestry, religion, sex, sexual orientation, gender identity, age, national origin, citizenship, disability, marital status, genetic information, or any other protected characteristic established by law.